Updated: Mar 24

 YV: You use a variety of techniques and materials, from a plain painting on canvas that is familiar to the viewer, to non-standard solutions using materials such as wood, stone or plastic.
 If you could use any material on the planet, what would it be and why?

 Teresa Legierska: At the moment, it is utilising a large studio, with lots of natural light and wooden parquet.
 In addition, good quality oil paints and a lot of linen under paintings.
-I feel that this is a period of development of my painting skills and I leave experiments during this time so that they do not obscure what is the essence of painting.
+I feel that this is a period of development of my painting skills and I leave experiments during this time so that it do not obscure what is the essence of painting.

 YV: When analysing your canvases, one more clear trend can be seen, namely, you present groups of people in such works as "The Flicker of Faith", "Step to Silence", "Entliczek - Pentliczek" or "The Strike".
 What inspires you to portray crowded gatherings?